jackofall1232/adambox/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.3 =
-Code quality and standards compliance update only.
+Standards compliance update only.
 No configuration changes are required.

 == License ==